These Strawberry Biscuits are studded with fresh, ripe strawberries and drizzled with a sweet vanilla glaze. Hello Springtime flavors!

 Expert tip

-Do not twist the biscuit cutter when cutting your biscuits out.
+Do not twist the biscuit cutter when cutting your homemade biscuits out.
 That will effectively seal the edges of the biscuits, keeping them from fully rising.
 Just press straight down and lift straight up.

 You can also cut these into square biscuits.
 Just use a sharp knife to divide your dough into 6 or 8 strawberry biscuits and bake as directed.